pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 ### PNFCMNotificationPayload

-FCM-specific push payload options.
+FCM-specific options for mobile push notifications.

 #### Properties

-- notification (NSMutableDictionary*): User-visible key-value pairs.
+- notification (NSMutableDictionary): User-visible key-value pairs.
-- data (NSMutableDictionary*): Custom key-value pairs to deliver alongside notification.
-Convert values to strings; keys must not be from/ message_type/ start with google or fcm, and must not be any reserved word listed in Firebase docs.
+- data (NSMutableDictionary): Custom key-value strings delivered with the notification.
+Keys must not be from reserved sets: from, message_type, start with google or fcm, or any word listed in Firebase’s reserved table.
-- silent (BOOL): If YES, moves notification under data.
+- silent (BOOL): If YES, moves notification content under data to deliver silently.
-- icon (NSString*): Notification icon shown near title.
+- icon (NSString): Notification icon shown left of title.
-- tag (NSString*): Unique id for update/replacement notifications.
+- tag (NSString): Unique notification ID; updates replace prior notifications with same tag.
-- payload (NSMutableDictionary*): Platform-specific payload; may include extra data.
+- payload (NSMutableDictionary): Platform-specific payload with additional data.

 ### PNNotificationsPayload

-Builder to set up multi-platform notification payloads, with platform-specific tuning and access to raw dictionaries.
+Convenience builder for cross-platform notification payloads with access to platform-specific builders and RAW dictionaries.

 #### Method(s)